OleksandraAdamenk0/UCODE_UCHAT/Documentation/API.md

 }
 ```

-If phone number is already registered:
+If an internal server error occurred:

 ``` json
 {